 The Jobs Tax Credit is a valuable financial incentive that rewards new and expanding companies for creating jobs in South Carolina.
-In order to gualify, companies must create and maintain a certain number of net new jobs in a taxable year.
-The number of new jobs is calculated as the increase in Numerous credits and methods to reduce and eliminate corporate income tax liability.

-the average monthly employment from one year to the next.
+In order to qualify, companies must create and maintain a certain number of net new jobs in a taxable year.
+The number of new jobs is calculated as the increase in the average monthly employment from one year to the next.